osposweb/osposweb.github.io/Purchasing.md

 ### Structure

-* **Purchase Order**
-  * **Purchase Order Id**, int(10) - The unique identifier is assigned incrementally at the time the purchase order is saved.
-When the purchase order is auto generated for a supplier the purchase order id is generated when the receiving document is saved.
-  * **Purchase Order Number** - This is document number that is assigned by the system when the purchase order is saved or automatically created.
-It will use the same token based auto number generating used by the sales system for invoices and quotes.
-  * **Purchase Order Status**, tinyint(2) - This is the status of the purchase order.
-(0-New, 1-Open, 2-Partial, 3-Fulfilled, 4-Invoiced, 5-Complete, 6-Canceled)
-  * **Purchase Order Type**, tinyint(2) - This is the type of the purchase order.
-(0-Standard, 1-Replenishment).
+* **Requisition** - A requisition is an item for which a purchase order needs to be generated.
+It establishes the link between the demand and the actual order - eventually becoming the supporting detail for the purchase order.
+  * **Requisition Id** - The unique identifier for this requisition.
+  * **Requisition Source**, int(2) - A code designating what is driving the demand for this item.
+(0-Inventory Replenishment, 1=Work Order, 2=Just in Time Order , 3=General Purchase)
-  * **Supplier Id**, int(10) - This is the unique identifier for the company (supplier) fulfilling the order.
+  * **Sale Id**, int(10) - If the requisition is generated from a sale (i.e. work order) then this is the unique identifier for the sale.
-  * **Employee**, int(10) - This is the id of the employee that saved the purchase order.
-  * **Comment**, text - This is a comment that can be entered at the time the purchase order is generated or the receiving is saved.
-  * **Reference**, varchar(32) -This is a field to enter a document number provided by the supplier that might be used to discuss what was shipped by the vendor.
-  * **When Purchased**, timestamp - This is the date and time when the purchase order was generated

-* **Purchase Items**
+  * **Line Number** - If the requisition is generated from a sale (i.e. work order) then this is the unique identifier for the sale.
-  * **Purchase Order Id**, int(10) - The unique identifier is assigned incrementally at the time the purchase order is saved.
-When the purchase order is auto generated for a supplier the purchase order id is generated when the receiving document is saved.
+  * **Purchase Order Id** - The unique identifier for the purchase order.
+Added as a foreign key when the requisition is assigned to a purchase order.
+  * **Requested By** - The employee id of the person who generated the requisition..
   * **Item Id**
+  * **Supplier Code** - The item number to be used to place orders with the vendor.
+It can be Item Id, UPC, Supplier ID, or Vendor Id.
   * **Description**, varchar(30), allows null
   * **Serial Number**, varchar(30), allows null
   * **Line**, int(3)